IBM-Cloud/DevOps-Services-Docs/docs/startproject/index.md

 <a name='creating_a_devops_services_project_for_your_bluemix_app'></a>
-## Creating a project for your Bluemix app
+## Creating a project from Bluemix

 1. [Log in to Bluemix][3].